grilgamesh/PyCitySchools/README.md

 # PyCitySchools

 This project answers some set questions about some data, which have to be imported, merged, and manipulated in various ways in order to find the results.
+Pandas and Numpy are utilised to wrangle the data.

-Detailed comments and conclusions are in the code file.
+Detailed comments  are in the code file.